JPustkuchen/TableClassBundle/README.md

 Symfony (5) Bundle to represent a HTML Table as Class with Header, Rows and the possibility to set Attributes (& classes especially) on all elements in PHP Code.
-Helpful especially to use with DataTables
+Helpful especially to use with [DataTables](https://datatables.net/), but completely flexible and not bound to that context.
+To use in combination with DataTables, set the required classes and require [DataTables](https://datatables.net/) yourself.
+NOT included in this bundle!

+The contained table.html.twig file is highly customizable by using blocks extensively.

 # Example (in Symfony Controller)
 ```php